apache/james-project/src/adr/0041-james-servers-offering.md

 have limited infrastructure, time and knowledge and are mostly looking for an easy to use solution.

- - **Customization use cases**: operators is willing to provide advanced, integrated features for emails.
+ - **Customization use cases**: operators are willing to provide advanced, integrated features for emails.
 They are willing to do advanced configuration and write extensions in order to customize the behaviour of Apache James.